 \item \textit{Both players will have the same maximum score in their strategies' support ($\bar{s}$)}.
-Otherwise, the player with the highest upper bound to her support could reduce it and pay less costs without impacting the probability of winning.
+Otherwise, the player with the highest upper bound to her support could reduce it and increase her payoff (by A\ref{cond:mon}) without impacting her probability of winning.

-\item \textit{There are no gaps in the density.} If one player has a gap, then clearly both players must have the same gap.
-If two players have the same gap, then both players can benefit by moving some density from after the gap to just before.

-\item \textit{There are no mass points on the half open interval $(0,\bar{s}]$.} Otherwise, their opponent could ensure a positive payoff by shifting up density from below the mass point.